Maker (character): Secret Wars

 Nick Fury secretly recruits Reed to help draft counter-measures to doomsday scenarios, where he eventually starts having to fight Incursions.
 While working on stopping another, he finds the Cabal escaping from another destroyed Earth.
 Following the final incursion, Reed and the Cabal escape the destruction of Earth-1610 in a "life-raft" created for that purpose.
 Learning that they are on a new world ruled by God Emperor Doom using the power of the Beyonders and Molecule Man, Reed works with his Earth-616 counterpart to devise a means of defeating Doom.
-However, they are divided due to their morals, as Ultimate Reed wishes to kill their enemy while 616-Reed is more concerned with ensuring that the world can survive without him.
+However, they are divided due to their morals, as Reed wishes to kill their enemy while 616-Reed is more concerned with ensuring that the world can survive without him.
 After they find Molecule Man, the Maker attempts to eliminate 616-Reed by devolving his counterpart into a monkey.
-However, Molecule Man intervenes, returning Reed to normal while turning the Maker into pepperoni pizzas.
+However, Molecule Man intervenes, returning Reed to normal while turning the Maker into a pizza.